 Meara Lynch Hockensmith

-I BELIEVE THERAPY HELPS US DISCOVER AND CONNECT WITH OUR STRENGTHS, SO WE CAN BEGIN TO BUILD THE LIFE WE WANT TO LIVE.
+I BELIEVE THERAPY HELPS US DISCOVER what we value most AND BEGIN TO BUILD THE LIFE WE WANT TO LIVE.

 WHY I BECAME A THERAPIST

-I BECAME A THERAPIST TO HELP PEOPLE CONNECT THE DOTS THAT MADE THEM WHO THEY ARE TODAY, AND LEARN HOW TO LET GO OF THINGS THAT DO NOT SERVE THEM.
+I BECAME A THERAPIST TO HELP PEOPLE CONNECT THE DOTS THAT MADE THEM WHO THEY ARE TODAY, AND LET GO OF THINGS THAT NO LONGER SERVE THEM.

 When I see clients, we focus on the past, the present, and the future to help us co-create a plan of action for our work together.